UpdateSecret

 Example

-This example shows how to update the AWS KMS customer managed key (CMK) used to encrypt the secret value.
-The AWS KMS CMK must be in the same region as the secret.
+This example shows how to update the KMS key that Secrets Manager uses to encrypt the secret value.
+The KMS key must be in the same Region as the secret.
 The JSON request string input and response output displays formatted code with white space and line breaks for better readability.
 Submit your input as a single line JSON string.

 Sample Request